napcs/jeeves/README.md

 ## Plugins

-* base_converstion: Convert strings into binary or hexadecimal
+* base_conversion: Convert strings into binary or hexadecimal
 * codepad: Request a shared workspace
 * countdown: Sets a global timer and lets Jeeves tell you how much time is left till that deadline
 * dictionary: Get the definition of a word